-The submission window for Fall 1 is October 6, 2021 to December 17, 2021 with an official certification deadline of December 17, 2021.
-The Fall 1 amendment window closes on January 28, 2022.
+The submission window for Fall 1 was October 6, 2021 to December 17, 2021 with an official certification deadline of December 17, 2021.
+The Fall 1 amendment window was extended to February 11, 2022.
+The Fall 2 Certification deadline is March 11, 2022 with no amendment window.
 CALPADS data have become critical to funding, accountability and assessment functions.
 The unduplicated count of disadvantaged students reported in CALPADS feeds the supplemental and concentration grant portions of the LCFF.
 Therefore, Districts should ensure this data is up-to-date and accurate.